pryley/site-reviews/readme.txt

 == Changelog ==

+= 8.3.0 (unreleased) =

+- Fixed review text being able to break mid-word when a review is squeezed into a narrow space

 = 8.2.2 (2026-08-22) =

 - Fixed the Review Notifications addon losing its custom notifications after updating Site Reviews